odier-io/kerr/docs/_sources/index.rst.txt

 Kerr
 ====

-A toolbox for Kerr black holes calculation and visialization.
+A toolbox for Kerr black holes calculation and visualization.

 Indices and tables
 ==================